webpack/webpack.js.org/content/configuration/devtool.md

   - lricoy
 ---

-This option controls if and how Source Maps are generated.
+This option controls if and how source maps are generated.

+Use the [`SourceMapDevToolPlugin`](/plugins/source-map-dev-tool-plugin.md) for a more fine grained configuration.
+See the [`source-map-loader`](/loaders/source-map-loader/) how to deal with existing source maps.

 ## `devtool`